RaymondDoerr/emp/README.md

 # Installation:
 Refer to the following images for clip placement on the various panels.
 Apply significant pressure to the tape to ensure it sticks.
 In my experience, the VHB tape may be a bit weak the first few days but should all hold together just fine.

-- corner_clip_panel.stl are placed in the 4 corners.
+- corner_panel.stl are placed in the 4 corners.
-- side_clip_panel.stl are placed on 3 of the 4 sides in the center.
+- side_panel.stl are placed on 3 of the 4 sides in the center.
 - hinge_panel.stl are placed 10cm from the edge of the panel on one side.

 **Images here**

 When installing the frame STLs, install them loose initially (just tight enough they don't fall out), you'll use the panels themselves to align the frame STLs in a future step.
 Place them in the same locations as the panel clips, just on the frame.

-- corner_clip_panel.stl are placed in the 4 corners.
+- corner_panel.stl are placed in the 4 corners.
-- side_clip_panel.stl are placed on 3 of the 4 sides in the center.
+- side_panel.stl are placed on 3 of the 4 sides in the center.
 - hinge_panel.stl are placed 10cm from the edge of the panel on one side.

 Refer to the following images for frame placement on the various extrusions:
 **Images here**

-Slide/place the side_clip_frame.stl and hinge_frame.stl parts under their respective _panel.
+Slide/place the side_frame.stl and hinge_frame.stl parts under their respective _panel.
 You may have to loosen them a tad if you used hammerheads.

 **With the panel installed and attached to the magnets**, tighten the _frame.stl parts **through** the _panel.stls with the guide holes provided.
 Use your hands to hold the _frame.stl and _panel.stl flush with eachother while tightening for better alignment.